 If you want to videocall someone in a safe and secure manner, Linphone is a very decent option.
 The software is completely open-source and available for free.
 It’s available for Windows, MacOS, iOS, Linux and Android.
 All of the messages sent through Linphone are secured with end-to-end encryption.

 There are multiple ways to text and call safely and anonymously.
-You can hide your caller ID, use an external website to send out your messages, or use of a third-party app that provides end-to-end encryption for any messages you send.
-A final note we want to make clear, is that these tips and tools exist to provide users with security and anonymity.
-They don’t exist so you can use them to abuse or harass others.
+You can hide your caller ID, use an external website to send out your messages, or use a third-party app that provides end-to-end encryption for any messages you send.
+A final remark we want to make is that these tips and tools exist to provide users with security and anonymity.
+They are not intended to abuse or harass others.
 Multiple people have gotten into trouble after bothering others over the phone using anonymous phone numbers.
 Your privacy is important, but it should not come at the expense of others.